TechSquidTV/ultimatehomeserver.com/docs/guides/ultimate-guides/torrents/ultimate-intro-to-torrents/index.md

 It may go without saying that private trackers are usually closed to registration, requiring an invite from an existing member to join, or some trackers will open registration for a short period of time to allow new members to join.

 In private tracker environments, it may be that your tracker requires you to maintain a certain ratio of upload to download.
-It is usually the case that you must at least upload as much as you download, or otherwise face some penalty, such as being banned from the tracker.
+Typically, you are required to at least upload as much as you download.
+Otherwise, you will face a penalty, such as being banned from the tracker.

 ## Torrenting Safely